ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+fine writer, &quot;have felt as we now feel, and
+their lives were as active as onr own.
+They passed away like a vapor, while
+nature wore the same aspect of beauty as
 when her Creator eommanded her to be.
 The heavens shall be as bright under our
 graves as they are now around our paths.